 Cleaning the air we breathe

-The Air Quality Network convenes C40 cities to share best practices and knowledge in developing and implementing solutions to meet air quality, public health, and climate goals.
+The Air Quality Network convenes C40 cities to share best practices for developing and implementing air quality solutions that meet public health, equity and climate goals.

-- Air pollution monitoring, modeling, and analysis
+- Air pollution monitoring and modelling

-Improving air quality data collection and analysis using new innovative technologies to identify sources, raise awareness, track progress, evaluate risk, and enforce local policies.
+Improving air quality data collection and analysis using new technologies to identify sources, raise awareness, track progress, evaluate risk, and enforce local policies.

-- Health impact analysis
+- Health impact analyses

 - Policy implementation

-Identifying and implementing high impact actions that address the most polluting sources within cities
+Identifying and implementing high-impact actions that address the most polluting sources within cities.

 C40’s Air Technical Assistance Quality Programme has worked closely with select pilot cities to create innovative air quality action models that can be replicated elsewhere.
 Examples include the ‘Breathe London‘ pilot, which applied new approaches to air quality monitoring.